No-Country/c16-110-n-data-bi/README.md

 - `templates`: Contains HTML template for the endpoints.
 - `Dockerfile`: Contains instructions for building the Docker image.
 - `requirements.txt`: Lists the dependencies required for the analysis.
-- `app.py`: Flask API for serving the wine dataset.
+- `app.py`: Flask API for serving the diabetes dataset.
 - `README.md`: Instructions for running the analysis pipeline.

 ### Dependencies